-Last update June 10, 2018
+Last update June 27, 2022

 A melatonin receptor agonist and serotonin antagonist.
 It increases the release of norepinephrine and dopamine in the frontal cortex (EMA 2017).
 Indicated in episodes of major depression.
 Administered orally once a day at bedtime.

 Its pharmacokinetic data (low oral bioavailability, high protein binding and short life) explain the very small transfer to milk observed.
+(Schmidt 2013)

-Side effects are usually mild or moderate, although hepatic damage has been reported in 4% of users, leading it to be withdrawn from sale in several countries (Carvalho 2016).
+Side effects are usually mild or moderate, although hepatic damage has been reported in 4% of users, leading it to be withdrawn from sale in several countries.
+(Carvalho 2016)

 Its dopaminergic effect is anti-prolactin (dopamine inhibits prolactin secretion) and may decrease milk production during the first weeks after delivery.
 When breastfeeding is well established, prolactin levels are not correlated with milk production.
 If you cannot use one of the proposed alternatives, milk production must be monitored.

-Suggestions made at e-lactancia are done by APILAM team, and are based on updated scientific publications.
+Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.